shekharc3/shekharc3.github.io/_teaching/2015-spring-teaching-2.md

 location: "Norman, United States"
 ---

-This course critically examines sustainability principles through the lens of human development, emphasizing their social, economic, and environmental dimensions.
-In addition, the course offers a nuanced exploration of ethical theories and their practical application to sustainability, fostering a deeper understanding of the challenges and opportunities in advancing sustainable development.
+This course critically examines sustainability through the lens of human development, with a focus on its social, economic, and environmental dimensions.
+It also provides a nuanced exploration of ethical theories and their practical applications to sustainability, fostering a deeper understanding of the challenges and opportunities in promoting sustainable development.